sambarba99/spare-time-projects/python/beautiful_soup_demo/README.md

-Web scraping demo using Beautiful Soup
+## Web Scraping demo with Beautiful Soup

 Reading BBC News "Most read" stories, Wikipedia's article of the day, and cryptocurrency prices, and writing this info to a file: